erictleung/data-science-resources/README.md

 - [Community Tool Box][commtoolbox] - By University of Kansas.
 - [Speech-Words to Minutes][speechtime] - Estimate how many words are need for a given timed speech.
+- [Novelist Cormac McCarthy's tips on how to write a great science paper][scicommmccarthy] The Pulitzer prizewinner shares his advice for pleasing readers, editors and yourself.
+- [Science Writing: Guidelines and Guidelines][scicommzimmer] - Notes from Carl Zimmer on writing about science, medicine, and the environment.

 [people-wiki]: https://en.wikipedia.org/wiki/People_skills
 [questionevans]: https://jvns.ca/blog/good-questions/